 - There are many grills and picnic tables throughout the park.

-Blue Spring State Park is pleased to allow responsible, certified divers access.
+Blue Spring State Park is pleased to allow access for responsible, certified divers.
 To ensure the safety of all divers and other visitors, the following criteria must be met:

 - Dives cannot extend past 5 p.m.